DroneThermal v4 Micro UAV Thermal Camera

 DroneThermal Connection & Settings

-There is a mode button, a Blue LED and a 6 pin 1.0mm pitch connector on the back of DroneThermal cameras for settings and interaction.
+DroneThermal has a mode button, a Green LED and a 6 pin 1.5mm pitch Micro JST connector on the back for the settings etc.

 Video Output of the camera (yellow wire) is the standard analogue video output(75Ω).
 So you can connect it to your monitor or video gears directly.